VA Loan Eligible Properties & Minimum Property Requirements (MPRs)

 Single-Family Homes Fully Eligible The most common and straightforward property type for a VA loan.

-Multi-Unit Properties Eligible (Up to 4 Units) The veteran must occupy one unit as their primary residence.
+Multi-Unit Properties Eligible (Up to 4 Units) The Veteran must occupy one unit as their primary residence.
 Rental income from other units can help qualify for the loan.

 Condominiums & Townhomes Eligible The condo or townhome complex must be on the VA’s approved list.
 Approval can be time-consuming if not pre-approved.